Who Can Apply to the On To the Future Program

 - Why do you feel you are deserving of these funds?
 Please explain any hardships you may have encountered that would make you a deserving awardee.

 - OTF is a partial travel award program.
 This means that you may have to seek funds outside of OTF to cover your full cost of travel.
 What is your plan to find additional funds to support your travel to the Annual Meeting?

 - Grades and Relevant Coursework.
 The application contains an optional section to list relevant courses and grades – you do not need to upload a transcript but have a list of courses and grades that are relevant to the geosciences.

 - Submit Your Application.
 Your application will not be complete and submitted until your recommendation has been received.
 You can log into your account and check to see whether your recommendation has been received.
-If you have questions about whether your completed application was received, please email the Program Manager.
+If you have questions about whether your completed application was received, please email the Program Officer.